menu close

 • Back

 On the other hand, a Chief Information Security Officer's role is intensely focused on fortifying the company's security posture.
 Tasked with the crucial responsibility of safeguarding digital assets against cyber threats, the CISO develops and implements security policies and protocols.
 This includes managing risks associated with data security, constantly evaluating the landscape for potential security risks, and ensuring compliance with data regulations.
-The CISO's efforts are vital in protecting against data breaches and maintaining robust data protection practices.
+The CISO's efforts are vital in protecting against data breaches and maintaining robust cybersecurity risk assessment practices.
+The CISO's roles also involves evaluating business opportunities against security risks and aligning cybersecurity with business processes.

 Both the CIO and CISO roles involve a deep understanding of technology and security.
 While the CIO manages the broader technology infrastructure and vendor relationships, ensuring the integration of new technologies like machine learning, the CISO concentrates on the organisation's security posture, from crisis management to implementing cybersecurity policies.
 Their collaboration is essential to ensure that IT systems are not only advanced and efficient but also secure and resilient against evolving cyber threats.
 This synergy is crucial in maintaining the integrity and reliability of a company's IT infrastructure and safeguarding company data.